pksunkara/reign/reign_view/README.md

 </template>
 ```

-**NOTE:** A template doesn't allow multiple elements to be defined at the root.
+A template doesn't allow multiple elements to be defined at the root.
+Which
-Which means, you can use the `template` tag to group elements at the root of
+means, you can use the `template` tag to group elements at the root of
 the template.

 ```html